Aug 03, 2020 - 7 minutes read time

 For leaders, having a fluid identity can be vital.

 Hoover understood the cause of the Great Depression with amazing clarity.
 As early as 1923, before he was president, Hoover warned that the booming economy of the 1920s would soon end.
-He was concerned about the New York banks who lent money to investors.
+He was concerned about the New York banks that lent money to investors.
 He worried about investors who bought stocks “on margin.”
 And yet, he handled the Depression with the conviction of a religion.

 Hoover’s “rugged individualism” made him hate direct aid.
 It’s immoral to tax people who work hard and to give handouts to people too lazy to work.
 Every person should manage their own well-being.
 “We cannot squander ourselves into prosperity,” he repeatedly said.